 Tax Implications of Payments

 The Hospital and Research Administration have policies and legal obligations that require tax reporting in some instances.
-Please refer to the Research Finance’s policy Payments to Human Subjects.
+Please refer to the Institutional Policy and Procedure System for Research Finance’s policy Payments to Human Subjects.

 Payments, except for reimbursements for expenses based on actual receipts, are taxable.
 CHOP Research Finance does not track payments to subjects for the purpose of reporting to the IRS unless there is the possibility that an individual could receive $600 or more over the course of a single year.
 The IRB's template consent forms include language to be inserted if a subject may earn $600 or more in a single year.